syncfusion-content/winui-docs/winui/TreeGrid/Selection.md

 ---
 layout: post
 title: Selection | TreeGrid | WinUI | Syncfusion
-description: This section explains about the selection of the rows and its customization
+description: This section explains about the selection of the rows and its customization in Syncfusion WinUI TreeGrid (SfTreeGrid) control and more details
 platform: winui
 control: TreeGrid
 documentation: ug
 ---

-# Selection
+# Selection in WinUI TreeGrid (SfTreeGrid)

 SfTreeGrid allows you select one or more rows.